 Fiamma Colonna Montagu

-We are excited to show the stunning ceramic sculpture of Fiamma Colonna Montagu for the first time.
+We are excited to show the stunning ceramic sculpture of Fiamma Colonna Montagu.

 Monumental in scale and impact, Fiamma’s sculpture is made in ceramic using high-fired porcelain and stoneware with cobalt and iron oxides to create her subtle natural colours and finishes and strong simple rocklike forms.
 Now living in West Dorset, Fiamma Colonna Montagu grew up in London.
 She studied at Bryanston, a co-educational liberal arts school in Dorset (where Richard Batterham also discovered his love of pottery some forty years earlier), followed by Oxford University.
 Since then she has worked as a film maker and ceramic artist specialising in large scale ceramic work and installations.